asktushar/Urban-Stream-Monitor/README.md

 For any issues/change requests/suggestions/help kindly contact contact@asktushar.com

 ## License
-Made for the P.S Code initiative to be used accross P.S for Data Intensive projects.
+Made for the open source to be used accross Data Intensive projects.
 Do leave your feedback if you are using it.